 Our basic approach to corporate governance

-In order to maintain the proper mindset that will allow us to realize our Company Policy, we put in place the Code of Conduct.
-This code expresses how we should think and act to achieve our stated goals.
+In order to maintain the proper mindset to enable us to realize our corporate philosophy, we have established a code of conduct that describes how we should think and act.

-Recognizing the critical need to build a transparent and fair management framework, along with a structure under which we are capable of making timely and bold decisions, we are committed to continuously strengthening and expanding our corporate governance capabilities and functions in order to realize our Company Policy and fulfill our promise to society.
-Through these means, we are working to enhance our corporate value on a long-term and continuous basis.
+Recognizing how essential it is to build a fair and transparent management framework and a structure for making bold and timely decisions, we are committed to the continual strengthening of our corporate governance capabilities in order to realize our mission and fulfill our commitment to society.
+In this way, we seek to continually enhance our corporate value over the long-term.